| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 <Template Hash> OP_CHECKTEMPLATEVERIFY

-could ameliorate this by adding an data type to push the Bag
+OP_PUSHTXDATA could ameliorate this by adding an data type to push the Bag

-Hash from OP_CHECKTEMPLATEVERIFY
+Hash from OP_CHECKTEMPLATEVERIFY.

 - As a superset of functionality,